sanglinwei/sanglinwei.github.io/index.md

 ## Recent News

+[Jul.
+2025] Our paper "Robust Coordinated Prescriptive Power System Dispatch: Bridging Adjustable Robust OPF and Multiple Probabilistic Predictions" was accepted to IEEE Transactions on Sustainable Energy.
+Congrats to Xinshu :-)

 [Mar.
 2026] Our paper "Explainable Optimal Vehicle Charging Strategy in Power Distribution Networks via Tree-based Transportation Network Surrogates" was accepted to IEEE Transactions on Smart Grid.
 Congrats to Yuhang :-)

 [Dec.
 2025] Our paper "Data-driven Hybrid Power Flow Model in Distribution Networks: A Tree-based Approach" was accepted to CSEE Journal of Power and Energy Systems;